 Will be remembered as a kind and generous person with beautiful blue eyes and a wonderful smile.
 Lived life without fear of death and ordered dessert first.
 Preceded in death by parents George and Marion.
 Survived by wife, Janice Hayter; daughter, Kelly Hayter; sister, Helen Kunkel (Ron) and numerous cousins.

-To send flowers to the family of Patrick Hayter, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Patrick Hayter, please visit Tribute Store